import all python add-ons etc that will be needed later on

 11.3 Torsional Oscillations in ethene#

 The ethylene molecule can undergo torsional motion whereby the double bond twists and so each CH\(_2\) group oscillates with respect to the other.
 Naturally, single bonds also do this but to a much greater extent such that complete rotation of a group is possible.
 We shall examine just the small angle torsional oscillations of a double bond and calculate the motion using classical equations of motion.
-This section follows the method used in chapter V of Cohen-Tannoudji, Diu, & Laloë, ‘Quantum mechanics’.
+This section follows the method used in chapter V of Cohen-Tannoudji, Diu, & Laloë, ‘Quantum Mechanics’.

 The potential for the motion of the CH\(_2\) is provided by the double bond and by comparison with other molecules, such as the inversion of ammonia we shall suppose that the potential has the form